 During and immediately after administration of HBAT, flu-like symptoms, such as fevers, chills, malaise, myalgias, lightheadedness, indicate an infusion reaction.
 Treatment includes slowing the infusion rate or discontinuing HBAT completely if symptoms persist as well as supportive care.

 The most serious adverse effect of antitoxin is anaphylaxis.
 Per the FDA insert, patients should be carefully monitored for signs of Type I hypersensitivity reactions, especially if they have a history of asthma, hay fever, or allergic reaction to horses.
-Symptoms to watch for during and immediately following administration of HBAT include respiratory distress, wheezing, angioedema, hypotension, tachycardia, rashes or hives.
+Symptoms to watch for during and immediately following administration of HBAT include respiratory distress, wheezing, angioedema, hypotension, tachycardia, rashes, or hives.
 If these occur, stop the infusion and provide airway protection and cardiovascular support.
 Supplies necessary for intubation and epinephrine administration should be at the bedside before starting HBAT.

-Lastly, a more delayed reaction may arise weeks after administration is serum sickness.
-This is a type III hypersensitivity that is induced when a patient is exposed to proteins derived from animal (non-human) sources.
+Lastly, a more delayed reaction that may arise weeks after administration is serum sickness.
+This type III hypersensitivity is induced when a patient is exposed to proteins derived from animal (non-human) sources.
 Patient antibodies bind the foreign proteins, and these complexes deposit in locations not easily cleared by the reticuloendothelial system, such as in vessel walls or joint spaces.
 The deposits cause inflammation and can easily interact with complement.
-If the patient is naive to the anti-serum, the reaction will typically occur 1 to 2 weeks after the administration of the drug.
+If the patient is naive to the anti-serum, the reaction will typically occur 1 to 2 weeks after administering the drug.
 Symptoms may be difficult to distinguish from type I hypersensitivity as patients may experience fever, chills, rash, itching, and even cardiovascular collapse.
 With type III hypersensitivity, patients may also develop vasculitis, glomerulonephritis, or arthritis as a result of immune complex deposition.
 Because HBAT is made from fragmented equine antibodies, an immunogenic response should be less of a risk.
 However, you should always anticipate serum sickness as a complication of treatment with antibodies derived from non-human animal sources.
 Serum sickness is typically delayed in onset by several days.
 Treatment includes oral steroids and supportive care.

 An interprofessional approach to the use of botulinum anti-toxin is recommended.

 Treatment of botulism is time-sensitive, the antitoxin takes time to be dispatched from the CDC, and it can cause serious side effects.
-Having an interprofessional team of toxicologists, emergency medicine physicians, nurses, and pharmacists is important for decreasing the time to diagnosis and ensuring patient safety during drug administration.
+Having an interprofessional team of toxicologists, emergency medicine physicians, other clinicians, nurses, and pharmacists is important for decreasing the time to diagnosis and ensuring patient safety during drug administration.
 Poison control should immediately be contacted if a patient has suspected botulism.